Smart-ICA/Maryem/README.md

 #### MADS Configuration in the INI Settings

-The plugins support the following settings in the `mads.ini` file :
+The plugin support the following settings in the `mads.ini` file :

 ```ini
 [web_dashboard]